HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Method

 Because a part can have multiple states, \textit{e.g.} \textit{head} performs \textit{eat} and \textit{watch} simultaneously, we use multiple Sigmoids to operate the multi-label classification.
-For part relevance prediction and primitive classification, we construct cross entropy losses ${L}^{(i)}_{att}$ and ${L}^{(i)}_{Pri}$ for each part.
-Formally, for a pair (HOI) consists of a person and an interacted object or a single person (body-only motion), the final loss $\mathcal{L}_{Pri}$ is
+For part relevance prediction and primitive classification, we construct cross-entropy losses ${L}^{(i)}_{a}$ and ${L}^{(i)}_{P}$ for each part.
+Formally, for a pair (HOI) consisting of a person and an interacted object or a single person (body-only motion), the final loss $\mathcal{L}_{P}$ is